Warm-Started QAOA with Custom Mixers Provably Converges and Computationally Beats Goemans-Williamson's Max-Cut at Low Circuit Depths: Warm-Starts

 A proof of Corollary\footnote{Note that Theorem 2 in \cite{TFHMG20} works with the assumption that $x$ is $\kappa$-close whereas Corollary \ref{thm:preserveHyperplaneRatioQuantum} assumes that $x$ is $\kappa$-approximate (see Section \ref{subsec:classicalAlgoPrelims}).} \ref{thm:preserveHyperplaneRatioQuantum} can be found in Appendix \ref{sec:proofs}.
 This motivates us to use the projected vectors $\Lambda_A(u_i), i \in [n]$ to warm-start QAOA.
-We then use the same scheme as proposed by Tate et. al \cite{TFHMG20} to rotate and map the solution $x^* = \{\Lambda_A(u_i)\}_{i \in [n]}$ to the Bloch sphere.
+We then use the same scheme as proposed by Tate et al. \cite{TFHMG20} to rotate and map the solution $x^* = \{\Lambda_A(u_i)\}_{i \in [n]}$ to the Bloch sphere.
 More specifically, we first perform either (1) a random vertex-at-top rotation of $x^*$ (a global rotation to $x^*$ so that a random vertex $v$ coincides with (0,0,1)) or (2) a uniformly random rotation $R_U$, and apply the natural mapping from the rotated solution to the Bloch sphere to obtain a separable, unentangled state $\ket{s_0}$ \cite{TFHMG20}.
-We refer to this variant of the QAOA algorithm initialized with such warm-starts and the standard mixers as {\it QAOA-warm}.
 Figure \ref{fig: gw-warm-starts-schematic} illustrates the two-step rounding procedure and this warm-start.